🛸 FREE SHIPPING OVER $99 🛸 90-DAY GUARANTEE

 Cannabis bud close up shot

-Delta 8 THC is similar to delta 9 THC.
-This is because they both belong to the same cannabinoid family — tetrahydrocannabinol.
+Delta 8 THC is similar to delta 9 THC and occurs naturally in the cannabis plant, which includes both hemp and marijuana.
+They both belong to the same cannabinoid family — tetrahydrocannabinol.
 However, although similar, one is federally legal and the other federally banned.

 Structurally, all that separates delta 8 from delta 9 THC is a double bond in their molecular makeup.